 He likes to read parking meters, music, Indianapolis Monthly

-, and weather forecasts in Celcius, particularly whilst wearing cassock and surplice.
+, and weather forecasts in Celsius, particularly whilst wearing cassock and surplice.

 Alex Ross: The Rest is Noise

 The Daily Office